 And now he faces a potential new threat to his safety.

-Pastor Cao spent decades serving the impoverished of China and Burma (Myanmar) providing supplies and much-needed education.
-Until he was arrested, convicted, and sentenced to 7 years in prison as part of China’s callous crackdown on Christian pastors and churches.
+Pastor Cao spent decades serving the impoverished of China and Burma (Myanmar) providing supplies and much-needed education until he was arrested, convicted, and sentenced to seven years in prison as part of China’s callous crackdown on Christian pastors and churches.

 On March 5, 2017, Pastor Cao was arrested by Chinese authorities as he returned to China from a trip to Burma.
 That was his last moment as a free man.

 He has spent the last three years detained in China and was held for 6 months before being formally charged.
 He was ultimately sentenced to seven years in prison.
 Pastor Cao’s health has suffered during his incarceration.

 And now, making matters worse, fears of the Coronavirus in the prison have resulted in limited visitation – even limited phone calls.

 As reported by Chinese media:

 Ministry of Justice officials said on Friday that more than 500 prisoners in five prisons in three provinces had contracted the virus, which has so far

 Enough is enough.
 Pastor Cao’s health has already been compromised as a result of this injustice – now his life could very well be in danger.
 He did not deserve imprisonment for living out his faith, and he most certainly doesn’t deserve a death sentence.